Irvine Premises Liability Attorney

 Premises liability claims range far and wide and encompass some of the most diverse circumstances imaginable.
 Let’s begin with a very important California statute to give us a foundation to work upon.

 According to California Civil Code 1714(a): “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person…”

 The above information is absolutely crucial for anyone who is thinking about bringing forth a premises liability claim.
 People sustain injuries every year in Irvine because of hazardous conditions that a property owner could or should have prevented.
 Many of these accidents will fortunately only result in minor injuries, such as soft tissue damage.
 But many incidents have the potential to cause serious injuries or death.

-Common Types Of Premises Liability Claims In Irvine
+Common Types of Premises Liability Claims in Irvine

 Any individual who was hurt on another person’s property can typically file a premises liability claim for damages against the person or company who owns, leases, occupies, or controls the property.